 Debt consolidation means taking out a new loan to combine multiple debts from several creditors into a single debt with a lower interest rate and monthly repayment.
 People use this form of financing to deal with consumer debts, such as credit card balances, student loans, and other financial liabilities.

 Credit unions, banks, and credit card companies offer debt consolidation loans.
-If you’re not qualified to take out this form of financing from these institutions, you can go to private lenders or companies that specialize in debt consolidation service.
+If you’re not qualified to take out this form of financing from these institutions, you can go to private lenders or companies that specialize in debt consolidation services.

 Advantages of Debt Consolidation

 Debt consolidation seems like a good option to get out of your debts faster.
-Here’s a list of pros of obtaining a new loan to consolidate your debts.
+Here’s a list of the pros of obtaining a new loan to consolidate your debts.

 One great advantage of debt consolidation is that you won’t have to worry about paying multiple debts to different lenders.
 Taking out a debt consolidation loan allows you to merge your financial liabilities into one debt payment.
 In this way, you can manage your finances well and know how much money to save every month to pay your new loan.